 Macks Private Client team can provide full support and advice on all aspects of property law, wills , probate and trusts and I would strongly advise any cohabiting couples to review their financial arrangements on a regular basis”

-Macks’ family law solicitors in Darlington can advise on all aspects of relationship breakdown whether arising from a divorce, a cohabiting relationship or a civil partnership.
+Macks’ family law solicitors can advise on all aspects of relationship breakdown whether arising from a divorce, a cohabiting relationship or a civil partnership.
 Our family lawyers are members of Resolution and are trained in collaborative law and aim where possible to resolve client’s disputes out of court, offering a pragmatic approach to the legal process.
-If you wish to discuss your concerns about arrangements following your divorce or separation, you can contact our team of experienced divorce solicitors in Darlington on 01325 389 800.
+If you wish to discuss your concerns about arrangements following your divorce or separation, you can contact our team of experienced divorce solicitors on 01642 252 828.